 image.png

-Your API key will be used to manage a set of SnapTrade users.
+This section applies to Commercial API keys.
+A Commercial API key can manage a set of SnapTrade users.
 A SnapTrade user consists of a userId and a userSecret.
 The userSecret is a randomly generated string and is sensitive information.
 It should be kept secure at all times.

-How to: Create a new SnapTrade User
+How to: Create a new SnapTrade User (Commercial only)

 2. The response you receive from the SnapTrade API will contain the userId you provided and the userSecret generated by SnapTrade.
 The userSecret is a randomly generated string and is sensitive information.